pivotal/docs-tas-adapter/disaster-recovery.md

 # Disaster recovery with Application Service Adapter

 You have a number of options for disaster recovery with Application Service Adapter.
-This page describes your disaster recovery options.
+This topic describes your disaster recovery options.

 ## <a id="disaster-recovery-overview"></a>Disaster recovery overview